 Around 2000 I discovered the website mp3.com – and back then it was a place anyone could upload music to.
 I also discovered digital recording and sampling, resulting in the album Age (2000), my first digital and CD album (mp3.com made the CDs back then too).
 It is completely composed using public domain samples.
 It’s “interesting” now, but it’s not really me.
 I did a second album with mp3.com, called New Dawn (2001), where I returned to playing real instruments, and singing.
 Then I stopped, again!

 It took the intervention of my son (around 2008/2009), who, by then, was himself playing guitar and/or drums in local and school bands, to bring me out of my self-imposed musical retirement.
 Looking forward to his 18th birthday (which would coincide with my 50th) he wanted to record an album with me and organise a one-off gig.
-So was born The 1850 Project, and we haven’t stopped since, with our second album, The Family, released in 2012 (we just take long gaps between things).
+So was born The 1850 Project, and we haven’t stopped since.
 You’ll find our albums on iTunes, Amazon and all the usual places.